 Ca. 1965, promotional appearance, with sunburst Fender Telecaster with maple neck.

 23 Oct.
 1966, Malmo, Sweden, with Fender Telecaster with rosewood neck.
 Amplifiers are 1966 Marshall model 1959 Super Lead (top) and 1966 Marshall Major 200-watt (“The Pig”), powering two Marshall 8x12 cabinets.

 Ca. 1966, home studio in Wardour Street, with Fender Telecaster with rosewood neck.

 Ca. 1966, German television promotional appearance, miming with a Fender Telecaster with rosewood neck and third middle pickup added.
 Amp is a Selmer Treble ‘n’ Bass amp and cab.

 Click to view larger version.
 Same German television promotional appearance ca. 1966, with closeup of third pickup on Fender Telecaster.

 Ca. June 1966, with Fender Telecaster awaiting its finale fate next to the Marshall 8x12 stacks.

-In July 1966, two Marshall 8x12 cabinets (topped by Marshall JTM45 100 Tremolo amps) being impaled by a Fender Telecaster fitted with a non-Fender rosewood neck (Danelectro coke-bottle style?).
+In July 1966, 6th National Jazz and Blues Festival, Windsor, two Marshall 8x12 cabinets (topped by Marshall JTM45 100 Tremolo amps) being impaled by a Fender Telecaster fitted with a non-Fender rosewood neck.
 Fuzz pedal is Tone Bender.